RRShieldsCutler/splinectomy/README.md

-Splinectomy statistical analysis tools
+Splinectomy: A small suite of statistical analysis tools
 =======
-Tools for messy longitudinal data analysis in R
+Tools for messy longitudinal data analysis in R, using splines and non-parametric comparisons

 ## Installation
 Clone the git repo, then add the bin directory to your path for easiest execution.
 Or, run the scripts from the bin folder by typing